 - Receive updated privacy requirements from a UE and transfer to a UDR via UDM.

+- Support cancelation of periodic or triggered location reporting for a target UE.

+- Support cancelation of a 5GC-MT-LR or 5GC-MO-LR during UE mobility from 5GS to EPS with N26 interface.

-- Support cancelation of periodic or triggered location reporting for a target UE.- Support change of a serving LMF for periodic or triggered location reporting for a target UE.
+- Support change of a serving LMF for periodic or triggered location reporting for a target UE.

 - When assistance data is broadcast by 5GS in ciphered form, the AMF receives ciphering keys from the LMF and forwards to suitably subscribed UEs using mobility management procedures.